sandialabs/toyplot/docs/embedding.rst

 Electronic Publication
 ----------------------

-This leads us to one of the key goals of the Toyplot authors: supporting electronic publication, and changing authors' and viewers' expectations for data graphics.
-Many scientific and engineering journals have begun to experiment with HTML-based publishing formats, and figures created with Toyplot are uniquely suited to an HTML publishing environment, providing useful interaction in a completely self-contained "package" that trivially inserted into an HTML document without additional modification.
-Because the Toyplot figures don't rely on external libraries or stylesheets, they can be embedded, copied, and moved from place-to-place where they will Just Work without modification.
+This leads to one of our key goals for Toyplot: supporting electronic publication, and changing what people expect from data graphics.
+Many scientific and engineering journals have begun to experiment with HTML-based publishing formats, and figures created with Toyplot are uniquely suited to the HTML publishing environment, providing useful interaction in a completely self-contained "package" that can be trivially inserted into an HTML document without introducing any other dependencies.
+Because Toyplot figures don't rely on external libraries or stylesheets, they can be embedded, copied, and moved from place-to-place where they will continue to Just Work without modification - properties that are critical for archival and accessibility.

 E-Mail
 ------

 Because a Toyplot figure is fully self-contained, it can be easily shared through e-mail or other electronic communication channels.
-You can e-mail a Toyplot .html file to a colleague, and they will be able to easily view and interact with the file, in many cases right inside their e-mail client:
+You can e-mail a Toyplot figure to a colleague as an HTML file, and they will be able to easily view and interact with the file, in many cases right inside their e-mail client.

 PyQT / PySide
 -------------